alban-read/M1-MICRO-FORTH/riscish.md

 Some designs of interpreters are slower than others, even implementations of the same design will vary a lot, benchmarks and tests are needed when writing even a simple interpreter like this one.

+As part of really learning ARM64 code I would like to write an optimize function that takes a token compiled word, and converts it to machine code, optionally.

+That will be fun but also difficult, I am working in small steps.

 ### Timing words

 Premature optimization may be the root of all evil.